VFS Visa Process for Indian Students:

-After preparation of necessary documents, try to prepare visa interview in advance.
-Better preparation will give you more confidence and grip on information.
-Check most asked questions during German student visa interview.
+Try to prepare a visa interview in advance after the preparation of necessary documents.
+Better preparation will give you more confidence and a full grip on information.
+A list of the most asked questions during a German student visa interview.

-Step 7 – Get Demand Draft to Pay Visa Fee
+Step 7 – Get a Demand Draft to Pay Visa Fee

-Get demand draft from website of German embassy India to pay visa fee.
-You have to pay visa fee at the time of interview or submission of visa file.
-Visa fee is non refundable and demand draft must not be older than 2 months.
-Visa fee for German student visa is 6,000 INR.
+Download a demand draft from the website of the German embassy India to pay the visa fee.
+You will pay the visa fee at the time of the interview or submission of the visa file.
+The visa fee is nonrefundable and the demand draft must not be older than 2 months.
+The visa fee for a German national visa is 6,000 INR.

 Step 9 – Fly to Germany

-Once you will arrive in Germany then don’t forget to do these necessary things.
-These things will help you to make your stay in Germany more comfortable.
+Once you will arrive in Germany then don’t forget to do these necessary things [Link].
+These things will help to make your stay in Germany more comfortable.